chrisnmorrison/openmastery/learn/java/intermediate-syntax/streams.md

 ### Encoding and Decoding

 Byte stream does not perform any encoding or decoding of data.
 The data is read and written as it is, byte by byte.
-Character stream, on the other hand, performs encoding and decoding of data as it reads and writes characters.
+Character stream performs encoding and decoding of data as it reads and writes characters.
 It converts the character data to byte data for storage and then back to character data when reading.

 ### Handling Special Characters

-Byte stream cannot handle special characters like new line character, carriage return character, and other special characters that are used in text data.
-Character stream, on the other hand, can handle special characters, as it converts the character data to byte data and then back to character data.
+Byte stream cannot handle special characters like the new line character ( `\n`, carriage return character, and other special characters that are used in text data.
+Character stream can handle special characters, as it converts the character data to byte data and then back to character data.

 ### Performance